-4.1 ADDITIONAL REQUIREMENTS FOR WORLD RALLY CARS
+4.1 ADDITIONAL REQUIREMENTS FOR WORLD RALLY CARS AND \$2000-RALLY (1.6L TURBO) CARS

-- 4.1.1 The homologation of a World Rally Car will be completed only after a Manufacturer has registered for the Championship for Manufacturers. - 4.1.2 Exceptionally, in the first Championship year of homologation, a new Manufacturer may register as a WRC Team under Art.
-7.3 and score Manufacturers' points on a maximum of 7 nominated rallies. - 4.1.3 For drivers entered with a World Rally Car and ineligible to score Manufacturer's points, or non-priority drivers entered with a Super 2000-Rally car complying with article 255A, it will be possible to use lapsed errata without any penalty.
+- 4.1.1 The homologation of a World Rally Car will be completed only after a Manufacturer has registered for the current Championship for Manufacturers. - 4.1.2 Exceptionally, in the first Championship year of homologation, a new Manufacturer may register as a WRC Team under Art.
+7.3 and score Manufacturers' points on a maximum of 7 nominated rallies. - 4.1.3 For WRC Teams and competitors ineligible to score Manufacturer's points entered with a World Rally Car, it will be possible to use lapsed errata without any penalty. - 4.1.4 For competitors entered with a Super 2000-Rally car (1.6L turbo) conforming to Article 255A of the 2013 Appendix J, it will be possible to use lapsed errata without any penalty.